Student Responsibilities and Assessment Criteria#

 Students will be responsible for and assessed according to the following criteria:

-1. Participation: This will be an active, hands-on course in which we learn and develop new packages and methods during the semester.
-Student contributions to problem solving and to class discussions represent 10% of the final grade (200-300 level).
+Participation: This will be an active, hands-on course in which we learn and develop new packages and methods during the semester.
+Student contributions to problem solving and to class discussions represent 5% of the final grade (200-300 level).

-3. Final project: The final project will be undertaken in teams of up to 2 students, and will consist of two parts:
+Final project: The final project will be undertaken in teams of up to 2 students, and will consist of two parts:

-• The final project repository and report.
-The repository will contain all the code and analytical steps used to perform the analysis (including documents of the content and steps to reproduce the results), with the report submitted as a Jupyter notebook providing a summary of the project rationale, analyses undertaken, key results (illustrated with key figures, graphs, and tables), and discussion, including unexpected results, challenges encountered, and suggested improvements.
+The final project repository and report.
+The repository will contain all the code and analytical steps used to perform the analysis (including documentation of the content and steps to reproduce the results), with the report submitted as a Jupyter notebook providing a summary of the project rationale, analyses undertaken, key results (illustrated with key figures, graphs, and tables), and discussion, including unexpected results, challenges encountered, and suggested improvements.
 This component will be worth 30% (200-level) to 40% (300-level) of the final grade.

-Assignments and the final project will be assessed against four main metrics: Quality and Accuracy, Clarity; Documentation; and Reproducibility.
+Assignments and the final project will be assessed against four main metrics: Quality and Accuracy; Clarity; Documentation; and Reproducibility.
 Numerical grades will be converted to letter grades as follows:

 A: 93-100; A-: 90-93